 Interested in studying in the Czech Republic but worried about the costs?
 Here are the most important scholarship opportunities for international students in the Czech Republic that you should check out.

 The Government of the Czech Republic annually offers scholarships within its Foreign Development Assistance Programme.
 These so-called government scholarships support students from developing countries who would like to study at public universities in the Czech Republic.

 Scholarship applications can only be filled on-line.
-The deadline for submitting 2018/2019 applications expired on 30 September 2017 and the on-line register is no longer accessible.
-The offer of 2019/2020 scholarships will be announced in the second half of July 2018.
+The deadline for submitting 2019/2020 applications expired on 30 September 2018 from when the on-line register is no longer accessible.
+The offer of 2020/2021 scholarships will be announced in the second half of July 2019.
 Prospective applicants should address all inquiries to the Czech Embassies in their countries.